-TOE ADMINISTRATOR ACCESS: Access to an authenticated session of a Security Administrator user on the TOE.
-This allows Security Administrator to perform TOE configuration modifications at an administrative level.
+TOE ADMINISTRATOR ACCESS: Access to an authenticated session of an administrator user on the TOE.
+This allows to perform TOE configuration modifications at an administrative level.
 Potentially it could allow malicious actions that compromise the security functionality of the TOE and the network on which the hardware where the TOE runs.

-TOE NETWORK TRAFFIC: Traffic incoming and outgoing of the TOE Network interfaces, exchanged with external entities in its operational environment.
+TOE NETWORK TRAFFIC: Traffic incoming and outcoming of the TOE Network interfaces, exchanged with external entities in its operational environment.
 This traffic needs to be protected in confidentiality and integrity while it is in transit between the TOE and another communication endpoint.